-liaison with the US Marine Corps.
+Operation Musketeer had demonstrated the danger of using old and outdated equipment and techniques in expeditionary operations.
+A number of study groups were set up to examine the requirement for new amphibious shipping.
+Plans for the replacement of the existing vessels were influenced by the experience of Musketeer and by a close liaison with the US Marine Corps.
 In both cases this pointed towards the use of helicopters from aircraft carrier-type vessels.
-As a result, in 1957 the Navy announced the conversion of HMS Bulwark, a light fleet carrier, into a helicopter-equipped 'commando carrier'.
+As a result, in 1957 the Navy announced the conversion of HMS Bulwark, a light fleet carrier, into a helicopter equipped 'commando carrier'.
 This was followed in 1962 by the similar conversion of Bulwark's sister ship, HMS Albion.
 The commando ships, as they were known from 1962, were designed to embark a Royal Marine Commando unit and 16 medium lift helicopters.
-The embarked force was later expanded to include additional support elements and a battery of 105mm guns.
+The embarked force was later expanded to include additional support elements and a battery of 105-mm guns.
 The ships were to be able to provide complete administrative support for their embarked force in combat for 14 days at intensive rates, and for 42 days at reduced rates.30

-By the nature of their design, and the lift limitations of their helicopters,31 the commando ships provided a relatively lightly armed military force somewhat akin to a parachute battalion, albeit with more reliable logistic support and better tactical mobility.
-A more balanced lift capacity was to be provided by two new assault ships (Landing Platform, Dock, or LPDs) and six Landing Ship, Logistic (LSL).
-Once they entered service these vessels would provide improved speed, endurance and habitability compared to the old ships that they replaced.
-They were designed specifically to support an expeditionary strategy in which the requirement for speed and flexibility was paramount but where there was still a need to land balanced forces, including heavy armoured fighting vehicles, without the use of conventional port facilities.32 The assault ships, HMS Fearless and Intrepid, entered service in 1965 and 1967 respectively accompanied by the six LSLs between 1964 and 1967.
+By the nature of their design, and the lift limitations of their helicopters31, the commando ships provided a relatively lightly armed military force somewhat akin to a parachute battalion, albeit with more reliable logistic support and better tactical mobility.
+A more balanced lift capacity was to be provided by two new assault ships (LPDs) and six Landing Ship, Logistic (LSL).
+Once they entered service these vessels would provide improved, speed, endurance and habitability compared to the old ships that they replaced.
+They were designed specifically to support an expeditionary strategy in which the requirement for speed and flexibility was paramount but where there was still a need to land balanced forces, including heavy armoured fighting vehicles, without the use of conventional port facilities.32 The LPDs, HMS Fearless and Intrepid, entered service in 1965 and 1967 respectively followed by the six LSLs between 1964 and 1967.